supermitsuba/NotesJS/README.md

 1. Angular

 The build script is under "./NotesJS/build.sh"

 Build software example: ```sudo ./build.sh "tag1" true```

 This will build and upload the latest image of the software to docker hub.
 The first parameter is for tag version.
 The second is just optional, if it exists, then it will upload to docker hub.

-To run the docker image: ``` docker run -d -p 8080:8080 supermitsuba/notejs:test ```
+To run the docker image: ``` docker run -d -p 8080:8080 - /host/appConfig.txt:/dest/assets/appConfig.txt supermitsuba/notejs:test ```

 Note here that 8080 is the internal port to run the web app from.
+In order to change the API addres, you can supply your own file to override the appConfig.txt.

 2. .Net Core

 The build script is under "./server/build.sh"

 Build software example: ``` sudo ./build.sh "tag1" true```

 Very similar to the Angular build script.
 The first parametre is the tag name.
 The last paramter, if it exists, will push the image to docker hub.